rogeryeosgit/QTProject/README.md

 - Realized I could export more then one module in a single js file
 - callbacks from google APIs need to be identical to call back properties in app file
 - Don't mess up which console you are printing to.
 It can be time wasting.
+- After authentication with google OAuth2, to save copy of profile into MongoDB db to track what data is entered by user.
+- Somehow my app.js is not loading up MongoDB related stuff when I login via google.
+Gets stuck.
+Need to figure out what triggers certain things in app.js
+- How to make 2 different kinds of logins work together